shizhediao/BigGAN-PyTorch-TPU-Parallel/README.md

 # BigGAN-PyTorch-TPU-Parallel
 BigGAN-PyTorch-TPU-Parallel is a parallel version for training BigGAN.
 It succeeds to run with batchsize=8 and 16.
 Due to the strong recommandation for distributed training from xla team, I move to [distributed](https://github.com/shizhediao/BigGAN-PyTorch-TPU-Distribute) one.

+### I have fixed a lot of issues and the training process of the current repo is going well.
+### This entire repo is still under development, you are welcome to have a try and have a discussion with me if you find any issues.
-### This entire repo is still under development.
-Pull requests to fix some of the outstading Issues would be appreciated, developers of all experience level welcome.
+### Pull requests to fix some Issues would be appreciated, developers of all experience level welcome.

 This repo is developed based on the author's officially unofficial PyTorch BigGAN [implementation.](https://github.com/ajbrock/BigGAN-PyTorch)

 --------------BELOW is its original instruction--------------